 For example, if you run a stop sign while on the phone, it could be determined that your phone call contributed to your missing the sign and compounding the violation.

 Any activity that distracts from driving the vehicle can result in a fine.
 So keep your eyes on the road, Ohio!

 Ohio laws are meant to keep people safe on the road, but unfortunately, there are always those that don’t obey them.

-The risks out there are real, but it can be hard to get a feel for how common things like stolen cars are, or what the statistics are on serious crashes in Ohio.
-What dangers should you really be worried about?
+The risks out there are real, but it can be hard to get a feel for how everyday things like stolen cars are, or what the statistics are on serious crashes in Ohio.
 A straightforward look at the numbers would make it a lot easier to understand.

-We’ll bring you everything you need to to know about the risks to both your property and to your safety.
+We’ll bring you everything you need to know about the risks to your property and your safety.

-Below you’ll find clear numbers for vehicle theft, fatal crashes and what causes them, and even how Ohio’s traffic compares to other states.
+Below you’ll find precise numbers for vehicle theft, fatal crashes and what causes them, and even how Ohio’s traffic compares to other states.

-Which vehicles really attract thieves in Ohio?
-Take a look at the top ten most stolen vehicles in the state.
+Which vehicles attract thieves in Ohio?
+Take a look at the top ten most stolen cars in the state.

 |Make and Model||Most Commonly Stolen Model Year||Total Thefts (All Model Years)|